Skip to content

 docker run --rm -it -p5454:5454 -v ./mydata:/data taleshape/shaper

-Install Shaper via NPM when using Shaper locally if you already have NPM installed.
+Install the shaper-bin PyPI when using Shaper locally if you already have Python installed (you likely do).

 NPM manages the version for you and handles downloading the correct binary for your system.